Guest Conductor Convention Band – Christina A. Muncey

 Keynote Speaker – Richard White

 Richard White is an Associate Professor of tuba/euphonium and Associate Director of the Spirit Marching Band at the University of New Mexico.
 Dr. White is also in his fifth season as the Principal Tubist of the New Mexico Philharmonic.
 He has performed with the Canadian Brass Quintet, Indiana University Faculty Brass Quintet, New Mexico Symphony Brass Quintet, Baltimore Symphony Orchestra, Colorado Symphony Orchestra, Indianapolis Symphony Orchestra, Malaysian Philharmonic, Santa Fe Opera, Sphinx Symphony, Spoleto Music Festival U.S.A., Music in the Mountains, and many others.
 Throughout his musical and educational career development, Dr. White has had a passionate interest in motivational speaking.
-That dream has recently materialized itself with the launching of his website rawtuba.com.
-Sharing inspirational thoughts and philosophies that have motivated Dr. White has taken him to Mexico, South America, Europe, South East Asia and across the United States of America.
+That dream has recently materialized with the launching of his website rawtuba.com.
+Sharing inspirational thoughts and philosophies has taken Richard to Mexico, South America, Europe, South East Asia and across the United States of America.

 Clinician – Lori Lovato

 Lori Lovato is principal clarinetist for The Santa Fe Symphony.
 She also performs with New Mexico Philharmonic, Sphinx Symphony in Detroit, Performance Santa Fe Orchestra, San Juan Symphony, Opera Southwest Orchestra and Alter Ego Jazz Trio, and is a founding member of the New Mexico Woodwind Quintet.
 Lori has appeared with the Napa Valley Festival del Sole, Albuquerque Chamber Soloists, Music at Angel Fire, Chamber Music Albuquerque, Chatter, Santa Fe Chamber Music Festival, Santa Fe Opera Orchestra, Santa Fe New Music, the Orquesta Sinfónica de Monterrey, Mexico, and the New York Gilbert & Sullivan Players.
 Lori is a graduate of Northwestern University and the University of New Mexico.
-Prior to her performing career, she was the band and orchestra director at West Mesa and Cibola High Schools in Albuquerque, New Mexico.
+Prior to her performing career, she was the band and orchestra director at West Mesa and Cibola high schools in Albuquerque.
 Currently she maintains a private clarinet studio and performs musical outreach programs throughout the community.

 Clinician – Elaine Heltman

 Elaine Heltman hails from Saddle Brook, New Jersey, and graduated from Ithaca College School of Music.
 While leading a high school marching band in New Jersey her first year out of college, she also studied with Joseph Robinson, former Principal Oboe of the New York Philharmonic.
-Soon after Elaine’s career as a professional oboist began with her appointment to the Filarmónica de Caracas, Venezuela.
+Soon after Elaine’s career as a professional oboist began with her appointment to the Orquesta Filarmónica de Caracas, Venezuela.
 Elaine held positions with the Jerusalem Radio Symphony and Israel Chamber Orchestra, and taught oboe at the Beersheva Conservatory and at Kibbutz Ein Charod in Tel Josef.
 In New Mexico Elaine has performed as a soloist, chamber musician and as Principal Oboe of The Santa Fe Symphony Orchestra and Chorus.
 Elaine has also held principal oboe positions with the Des Moines Metro Opera and Britt Music Festival, and has performed with the Santa Fe Opera Orchestra and Santa Fe Chamber Music Festival.
 Elaine performed and toured for many years with the New Mexico Woodwind Quintet and was Principal Oboe with the Chamber Orchestra of Albuquerque.